borisbaldassari/data-anonymiser/Readme.md

-The published web site for this repository is at https://borisbaldassari.github.io/data-anonymiser/.
+The published web site for this repository is at [https://borisbaldassari.github.io/data-anonymiser/](https://borisbaldassari.github.io/data-anonymiser/).

+> **Announce: Reviews are needed!
+Help us make the world a safer place!**
+> We aim to provide several software-related data sets, which include personal data from developers and contributors.
+We need people to review this anonymisation module to make sure the anonymisation process is safe, both privacy-wise and research-wise (i.e. anonymised data are still useful).
+Please try these functions, use them, abuse them, and [contact us](https://github.com/borisbaldassari/data-anonymiser/issues) if you have any concern or question.

 # Anonymise utilities